richard-shan/fabRepo/docs/lessons/week4/milling.md

 <center>
 <img src="../../../pics/week4/depthChange.jpg" alt="Custom tool selected" width="350"/>
 </center>

+To attach the copper to the bed and ensure that it would not move during the milling process, I adhered some double sided Nitto tape to the board, which firmly stuck it in place on the bed.

 Because we used three different bit sizes for this job (1/16", 1/32", 1/64"), Bantam Software automatically segmented the job into separate sub-jobs for each drill bit thickness.
 As such, during the milling process the machine would pause after finishing one bit's job and prompt the user to change the bit.